-The programme for the show included a General view of St. Thomas.
+The program for the show included a General view of St. Thomas.

 While the Hans Hansen photographs and lithograph demonstrate the appeal of panoramic photography, they are very important historically.

-It became the precursor to Lightbourn’s historical postcards which are still popular today, more than one hundred years later.
+It became the precursor to Lightbourn’s historic postcards which are still popular today, more than one hundred years later.

 Copyright © 2017 Dr. Dante Beretta.
 All Rights Reserved.